wxleong/webapi-service/README.md

 # Use the Pre-Built Image from GHCR

 ```
+# If you have downloaded the image before, remove it first
+$ docker images
+$ docker rmi --force ghcr.io/wxleong/webapi-service

 # Start a container by running the image from GHCR
 $ docker run -d --name webapi-service -p 8080:8080 --rm -it ghcr.io/wxleong/webapi-service:latest
+$ docker container prune
 ```